timpending/comp-sci-curriculum/Unit-4/01-binary.md

 </tr>
 </table>

-We now take this sum and multiple the total binary amounts by their respective base 2 amount
+We now take this sum and multiply the total binary amounts by their respective base 2 amount

 <table>
 <tr>